Dutch Harbor Cruise Port Guide

 • Winds regularly exceed 30mph

-• Temps rarely above 55°F (13°C)
+• Temperatures are rarely above 55°F (13°C)

-• Waterproof jacket + layers are ESSENTIAL
+• A waterproof jacket and layers are ESSENTIAL

 • Sturdy shoes for gravel roads and tundra hiking